lagadic/ustk/README.md

 			$ brew update
 			$ brew install libxml2

-	- How to install XML2 on Ubuntu 16.04 LTS
+	- How to install XML2 on Ubuntu 16.04 LTS or higher

 			$ sudo apt-get install libxml2-dev

-	- How to install XML2 on Fedora 23
+	- How to install XML2 on Fedora 23 or higher

 			$ sudo yum install libxml2-devel